gitdeath/jellyfin-rffmpeg-swarm/README.md

 -   To enable commercial cutting, change the value to: `"{path}" comcut`
 -   To use the default chapter mode, use: `"{path}" comchap`

-Logs for all post-processing jobs are stored in `/config/logs/post-processing_YYYY-MM-DD.log`.
+Logs for all post-processing jobs are stored in `/config/log/` and are viewable directly in the **Jellyfin Dashboard** under the "Logs" section.

 ## Default Hardware Acceleration